 The reason we claim this is because of one of the best Staff and sorcery that will keep you hooked to the game for days.
 That is to say, the Remembrance of the Full Moon Queen can either give you the Carian Regal Scepter or Rennala’s Full Moon, both of which are nothing short of excellent pieces of character equipment.

 To get started with the latter, the Rennala’s Full Moon sorcery spell is second only to Comet Azur.
-The latter is basically Elden Ring’s version of the Kamehameha—Goku’s powerful signature attack from the Dragon Ball anime series.
 You basically conjure up magical energy and let loose a devasting ball of catastrophe that vaporizes everything in its wake with the Comet Azur sorcery.

 With Rennala’s Full Moon, however, you instill similar-minded destruction by elevating in the air and charging magical energy.
 Then, the move is followed up by unleashing a devastating explosion that hits all nearby enemies hard.
 It’s unwise to pass up on something like this, especially in Elden Ring where you need all the help you can get.